Chinese Doctors’ Cell Therapy Breakthrough Offers Hope for Diabetes Cure

 Chinese researchers have made a major breakthrough by revealing the first successful treatment for diabetes using cell therapy.

 In 2021, a 59-year-old patient had a new cell transplant.
-They have not needed medication since 2022, as reported by the South China Morning Post (SCMP).
+They have not needed medication since 2022, as reported by the South Morning Post (SCMP).

 The test included making a fake type of cells that produce insulin in the pancreas to control sugar.